When to Seek Professional Help for AI Anxiety

 How to Find the Right Therapist: A Step-by-Step Guide

-Finding a therapist can feel overwhelming when you're already anxious.
+Finding a therapist can feel overwhelming when you're already anxious — especially for freelancers without employer-provided mental health benefits or neurodivergent individuals who may need specialized support.
 Here's a practical process.

 Decide on Format

 In-person or telehealth?
 Telehealth has expanded access dramatically.
-If leaving the house feels hard right now, start with video sessions — they're equally effective for anxiety treatment according to research.
+If leaving the house feels hard right now, start with video sessions — research suggests they can be comparably effective for anxiety treatment in many cases.

 Check Your Coverage